PhotonVision/photonvision-docs/source/docs/getting-started/pipeline-tuning/calibration.rst

 Accessing Calibration Images
 ----------------------------

 For advanced users, these calibrations can be later accessed by :ref:`exporting your config directory <docs/hardware/config:Directory Structure>` and viewing the camera's config.json file.
 Furthermore, the most recent snapshots will be saved to the calibImgs directory.
+The example images below are from `the calibdb website <https://calibdb.net>` -- focus on how the target is oriented, as the same general tips for positioning apply for chessboard targets as for ChArUco.

 .. image:: images/calibImgs.png
    :width: 600